 This is akin to opening up multiple accounts at a bank and spreading out your assets.
-Doing this for cryptocurrency is especially important given its digital nature, which opens it up to hacks that can cause significant losses.
+Doing this for cryptocurrency is especially important given its digital nature, which opens it up to hacks and cyber attacks that can cause significant losses.

 3. Use Cold Wallets and Hot Wallets

 In keeping with the hedge fund example, let’s say you manage $100 million and want to make some trades.
 Unless you’re going to trade $100 million in any given day, you don’t need the full account balance in the more liquid hot wallet.

 You may be trading only 1%, 3%, or 5% of that portfolio, depending on strategy and size.
 If most of the digital assets are not changing and can be stored offline in a cold wallet, it is a much safer way to secure those assets.